iLert/docs/integrations/sumologic.md

 }
 ```

 Finished!
-Your Sumologic alerts will now create incidents in iLert.
+Your Sumologic alerts will now create alerts in iLert.

 ## FAQ <a id="faq"></a>

-**Will incidents in iLert be resolved automatically?**
+**Will alerts in iLert be resolved automatically?**

 No, unfortunately Sumologic's notification is not compatible with iLert's resolve event.